HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/synchronization.md

 $ flepimop sync myconfig.yml
 ```

-to send your outputs to the s3 bucket.
+To send your outputs to the s3 bucket.

-## `git` mode
+### `git` Protocol

 Though `git` is fairly straightforward to use directly, we also provide an simplified `sync` mode associated with `git` to ensure a model has the latest code elements associated with it.
-Practically, this can be used on an either a local machine or HPC setup to ensure that you have the latest version, or that if you have made changes, those have been pushed to authorative reference.
+Practically, this can be used on an either a local machine or HPC setup to ensure that you have the latest version, or that if you have made changes, those have been pushed to authoritative reference.

 In general, `git` mode is much simpler to specify and use than the other two options, since its for different concerns.
 An example configuration protocol looks like: